enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/execution_context.rst

 Sometimes, you will want to give priority to your own classes.
 This is done by setting "childFirst" to "true".
 In that case, a class will be loaded from the lower levels only if not defined in your job (and its libraries).

-A similar effect can be obtained by simply hiding classes, see "hiddenJavaClasses".
+A similar effect can be obtained by simply hiding classes, see next paragraph.

 Default is "false" - meaning parent first.

 Hiding Java classes
 +++++++++++++++++++++

-Reversing the class loading loading order is radical, sometimes you just want to override a small set of classes.
-To do that, just put a regular expression inside the "hiddenJavaClasses" tag.
-Classes which match the regular expression will never ever be loaded from a source outside your own jar and libraries.
+Changing the class loading loading priority is radical, sometimes you just want to override a small set of classes.
+To do that, just put a comma-separated list of regular expressions inside the "hiddenJavaClasses" tag.
+Classes which match at least one of the regular expressions will never ever be loaded from a source outside your own jar and libraries.

 Default is no exclusions.